konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

    :language: python
    :lines: 44

-If however you are trying to upload a large number of files and don't wait to wait for them to be processed you can use the asynchronous function which only returns a Document ID:
+If however you are trying to upload a large number of files and don't want to wait for them to be processed you can use the asynchronous function which only returns a Document ID:

 .. literalinclude:: /sdk/boilerplates/test_get_started.py